shakoyamonroe/osticket-prereqs/README.md

 <img width="585" alt="Screenshot 2025-03-05 at 10 22 43 AM" src="https://github.com/user-attachments/assets/9c2dc5d4-5acd-4a22-855a-ed7305276a24" />

+Download and Install Components
+Begin by downloading and installing the required software: PHP Manager for IIS, the IIS Rewrite Module, VC_redist.x86.exe, and MySQL 5.5.62.
+These tools are essential for running PHP-based applications and managing database connectivity within the Windows environment.

 3️⃣ Install & Configure osTicket
 	•	Move osTicket files to C:\inetpub\wwwroot\osTicket and restart IIS.